elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_sign_up.md

 Platform.Repo.insert!(%Platform.Accounts.Player{display_name: "Evan Czaplicki", username: "evancz", score: 2000})
 ```

-At the top of the file, it shows that we can run the
+At the top of the file, the comments show that we can run the
-`mix run priv/repo/seeds.exs` command to populate the database with the seeds.
+`mix run priv/repo/seeds.exs` command to populate the database with the seeds
-But keep in mind that we may have already created these records manually, and
+we add to this file.
+But keep in mind that we may have already created these
-we did add a constraint to our database to make sure that the `username` fields
+records manually, and we did add a constraint to our database to make sure that
-are unique.
-The good news is that we can always adjust this file with some
+the `username` fields are unique.
+The good news is that we can always adjust
-sample data to work with.
-And by doing that, we don't have to worry about
+this file with some sample data to work with.
+And by doing that, we don't have
-manually creating records in our development environment to test things out.
+to worry about manually creating records in our development environment to test
+things out.

 In fact, there's a command we can use often if we end up creating extraneous
 data in our development environment and want to start fresh.
 If you have records